TeX: History

-TeX82

 TeX82, a new version of TeX rewritten from scratch, was published in 1982.
 Among other changes, the original hyphenation algorithm was replaced by a new algorithm written by Frank Liang.
 TeX82 also uses fixed-point arithmetic instead of floating-point, to ensure reproducibility of the results across different computer hardware, and includes a real, Turing-complete programming language, following intense lobbying by Guy Steele.
 In 1989, Donald Knuth released new versions of TeX and Metafont.
-Despite his desire to keep the program stable, Knuth realised that 128 different characters for the text input were not enough to accommodate foreign languages; the main change in version 3.0 of TeX (also called TeX90) is thus the ability to work with 8-bit inputs, allowing 256 different characters in the text input.
+Despite his desire to keep the program stable, Knuth realized that 128 different characters for the text input were not enough to accommodate foreign languages; the main change in version 3.0 of TeX is thus the ability to work with 8-bit inputs, allowing 256 different characters in the text input.
 TeX3.0 was released on March 15, 1990.

 Since version 3, TeX has used an idiosyncratic version numbering system, where updates have been indicated by adding an extra digit at the end of the decimal, so that the version number asymptotically approaches π.
 This is a reflection of the fact that TeX is now very stable, and only minor updates are anticipated.
 The current version of TeX is 3.141592653; it was last updated in 2021.
 The design was frozen after version 3.0, and no new feature or fundamental change will be added, so all newer versions will contain only bug fixes.
 Even though Donald Knuth himself has suggested a few areas in which TeX could have been improved, he indicated that he firmly believes that having an unchanged system that will produce the same output now and in the future is more important than introducing new features.
 For this reason, he has stated that the "absolutely final change (to be made after my death)" will be to change the version number to π, at which point all remaining bugs will become features.
 Likewise, versions of Metafont after 2.0 asymptotically approach e (currently at 2.7182818), and a similar change will be applied after Knuth's death.